 - Eat green.
 If you don’t like your fruits and veggies purified, eat them raw.
 Celery sticks, apple slices, and green grapes make terrific appetizers.
 The USDA recommends eating at least 3 cups of cooked greens per week or 6 cups of raw greens such as kale, spinach, romaine lettuce, swiss chard.

-So charm your guests this Saint Patrick’s Day—help them all of your hearts lucky too.
+So charm your guests this Saint Patrick’s Day—help make all of your hearts lucky too.

 - Learn more about Eating Your Way to a Healthy Heart